balakumar-s/bih_dataset/DATASET_README_TEMPLATE.md

 ## Citing
 If you use the dataset, cite the following (example below)

-* Calli, Berk, Aaron Walsman, Arjun Singh, Siddhartha Srinivasa, Pieter Abbeel, and Aaron M. Dollar.
-"Benchmarking in manipulation research: Using the Yale-CMU-Berkeley object and model set."
-IEEE Robotics & Automation Magazine 22, no. 3 (2015): 36-52.*
+* Calli B, Walsman A, Singh A, Srinivasa S, Abbeel P, Dollar AM.
+Benchmarking in manipulation research: Using the Yale-CMU-Berkeley object and model set.
+IEEE Robotics & Automation Magazine.
+2015 Sep 10;22(3):36-52.*

 ```
 @article{calli2015benchmarking,